 With basic plans, Frontpoint wins the point.
 It offers a three-year warranty while Ring only provides a one-year warranty.
 But, if you spring for the Ring Protect Plus plan, Ring wins.
 With its premium plan, you get a lifetime warranty on Ring devices.

 With up-front costs, Frontpoint wins out.
-You can get a starter package for just $99, which is $100 less than Ring.
+You can get a starter package for just $129.00, which is more than $70 less than Ring.
 Frontpoint also offers financing.
 While you need to sign a contract to get the financing, this is a good option for those who can’t pay high out-of-pocket costs.

 When comparing monthly costs, Ring alarm systems have the edge.
 At just $20 per month for its most expensive plan, it beats out Frontpoint’s least costly plan by more than $10.